astramieri/azure-data-engineering-udemy/docs/module_3/azure_synapse_workspace.md

 If you quickly want to go ahead and analyze the data, you can actually make use of the **built-in serverless SQL pool** that allows you to query data in an Azure Data Lake Gen2 storage account.

+**NOTE.
+You are not charged based on the compute of the serverless SQL pool.
+You are charged based on the data that's being processed by queries.**